peterhinch/micropython-micro-gui/README.md

  "forward" button.
  * `primitives.py` Use of graphics primitives.
  * `aclock.py` An analog clock using the `Dial` vector display.
 Also shows screen layout using widget metrics.
-Has a simple `uasyncio` task.
+Has a simple `asyncio` task.
  * `tbox.py` Text boxes and user-controlled scrolling.
  * `tstat.py` A demo of the `Meter` class with data sensitive regions.
  * `menu.py` A multi-level menu.